Gal Costa: Career

 In 1965, Costa began to record inedited songs from Gilberto Gil and Caetano Veloso.
 In 1968, Gal became a part of the tropicália movement.
 Tropicalia is a mix of Samba, Bossa Nova and modern genres like rock and beat.
 She recorded four songs on Tropicália: ou Panis et Circenses.
 They were "Mamãe coragem", written by Veloso and Torquato Neto, "Parque industrial", by Tom Zé, "Enquanto seu lobo não vem", by Veloso, and "Baby", also by Veloso.
-The latter became one of Costas best known songs.
+The latter became one of Costas' best-known songs.
 The same year, she participated in the 3rd International Music Festival, performing "Gabriela Mais Bela", written by Roberto and Erasmo Carlos.
 In November, she participated in Rede Record's 4th Music Festival, performing the song "Divino Maravilhoso", by Gil and Veloso.
 The song also became a nationwide hit and a classic song of popular music.
 When Gilberto Gil and Caetano Veloso were living in exile in London, she would visit them and keep performing their music, but stayed in Brazil.

 In 1969, Gal released her eponymous solo debut album, which included "Baby" and "Divino Maravilhoso".
 The album is considered a Tropicalismo classic, balanced between Brazilian stylizations and North American psychedelic influences.
 It also featured Gal's third and fourth solo hits, Jorge Ben Jor's "Que pena (Ele já não gosta mais de mim)" and Veloso's "Não identificado", respectively.
-In the same year, she recorded her second solo album, titled Gal, and featuring the hits "Meu nome é Gal", by Roberto and Erasmo Carlos, and "Cinema Olympia", by Veloso.
+In the same year, she recorded her second solo album, titled Gal, featuring the hits "Meu nome é Gal", by Roberto and Erasmo Carlos, and "Cinema Olympia", by Veloso.
 The album served as the basis for the repertoire of the concert Gal!

 Her next album, Legal, was not as far from the mainstream as its predecessor, and a live album the following year again balanced smooth Brazilian sounds with heavy rock.
 In 1973, the cover of Costa's album Índia was censored — it focuses on her red bikini bottom.
 Gal has recorded songs composed by a number of Brazil's most popular songwriters such as Tom Jobim, Ben and Erasmo Carlos.
 In the 1970s, she was one of the integrants of the Doces Bárbaros, the others being Veloso, Gil and Maria Bethânia.
-For years a reunion was hoped for this emblematic group in the Brazilian popular music.
-In 1982 the single "Festa Do Interior" from the double album Fantasia became her biggest ever hit, going multi-platinum by the end of the year.
+For years, a reunion was hoped for this emblematic group in the Brazilian popular music.
+In 1982, the single "Festa Do Interior" from the double album Fantasia became her biggest ever hit, going multi-platinum by the end of the year.
 In 1994, Gal performed the song Brasil, topless.
-Gal appeared in the 1995 film The Mandarin (O Mandarim) as the singer Carmen Miranda.
 She recorded songs in Portuguese, Spanish and English.